rrigato/architecture/clean_architecture/layers_overview.md

 - entities layer = enterprise business rules representing current state as data classes

 ## entry

+- defines ValidRequest/InvalidRequest objects
+- Defines ResponseSuccess and ResponseFailure objects
--  requires a ValidRequest object, can invoke repo and usecase layer
+- can invoke repo and usecase layer
 - returns ResponseSuccess or ResponseFailure

-### validators
-- module within entry that defines ValidRequest/InvalidRequest objects
-- Defines ResponseSuccess and ResponseFailure objects

-- validators that provide an abstraction/can be reused between externals (lambda, frameworks, libraries, UI) trying to call business logic

 ## repo
 - I/O with persistant storage, apis, 3rd part libraries or frameworks
-- returns (return_val1, None) is successful
+- returns (return_val1, None) if successful
 - returns (None, string_representation_of_error) if there is an error
 - Can return multiple values as long as the last value returned is either a string error or None

 ## usecase
 - usecase layer = application specific business rules and orchestration

-## validators